 Sportch makes arranging and playing matches against opponents easier than ever:

 - Player profiles contain key information including the player’s location, club/venue and coach (if applicable).
 Player profiles also contain useful details about your opponents such as their status, availability, age, gender, nationality and their recent results.

-- Match-ups are available with the players immediately adjacent to you within your Sportch league.
+- Match-ups are available with the players immediately adjacent to you within your Sportch rankings.
 Once a match-up request has been accepted you are free to chat in order to agree a date, time and format for your match-up.

 What is the ‘Sportch Rating’?